 Ask your favorite shop if they’re acknowledging it this year!

 Again, this is (unfortunately) a small annual UNESCO observation day, but Cozumel is full of mangroves that are absolutely critical to the health of our ocean ecosystems and to the abundance of fish and other animals that eventually inhabit the nearby coral reef.

 And yet, these unsung heroes are threatened by shoreline development and pollution, all over the globe.

-Consider arranging a SUP tour of the northern mangroves with DeLille Sports, an awesome outing to the ever-beautiful Cozumel Pearl Farm, or just spend a great beach day at Punta Sur Eco Park, and take advantage of the pontoon boat tour of the southern mangroves and Columbia lagoon – free with admission.
+Consider arranging a SUP tour of the northern mangroves with DeLille Sports, an awesome outing to the ever-beautiful Cozumel Pearl Farm, or just spending a great beach day at Punta Sur Eco Park, and taking advantage of the pontoon boat tour of the southern mangroves and Columbia lagoon – free with admission.